 - Trebuchet MS

-Now, the issue with these fonts is that they are only a handful, and therefore greatly limit design choices in terms of typography.
+Now, the issue with these fonts is that there is only a handful of options, which limits design choices in terms of typography.
 One solution is to expand the set of available fonts by using web fonts.

 When can we use web fonts?

-Web fonts are available online, served by services like Google fonts.
-Your device downloads them only when needed (so there is no need for them to be installed in your computer/device).
+Web fonts are available online, provided by services like Google fonts.
+Your device downloads them only when needed (so there is no need for you to install them on your computer/device).
 The word "web" in this case refers to "created for the web, and distributed online".

 This sounds like the perfect solution for the BEE editor, but not all email clients support them, unfortunately.
 Known email clients such as Outlook (desktop and web), Gmail and Yahoo!
 Mail don't support web fonts and display the text with their default font.
 They will only show the web font if the physical font file is installed in the recipient's device.